 These bonds were authorized at an election of the registered voters of the District held on November 4, 2008, at which more than 55 percent of the voters authorized the issuance and sale of \$83,560,000 general obligation bonds.
 The bonds are general obligations of the District.
 The County is obligated to levy ad valorem taxes upon all property within the District for the payment of interest on and principal of the bonds.

-The bonds were issued to renovate and modernize school facilities and to pay costs of issuance associated with the bonds.
+The bonds were issued to construct new school facilities, expand an existing gymnasium and to pay costs of issuance associated with the bonds.